ken-morel/gama/README.md

 Gama is designed to help new programmers build and run real native C projects on any desktop platform, with minimal setup and maximum fun.
 Happy coding!
 ```

----

-Let me know if you want this pushed to your repo or need further customizations!